FormidableLabs/use-editable/README.md

 - Firefox

-There are known issues in **IE 11** due to the `MutationObserver` method being unable to readd text nodes that have been removed via the `contenteditable`.
+There are known issues in **IE 11** due to the `MutationObserver` method being unable to read text nodes that have been removed via the `contenteditable`.

 ## FAQ